pBadea/MyProjects/PasswordGenerator/ReadMe.md

-This project is a password generator that I made, you can put your own seed words in Plants.txt or with the gui, or just run PasswordGenerator.py and put your seed there.
+I made this project for my own amusement, it is a password generator that converts alphanumeric strings into variants of the string in the Leet spelling system, you can put your own seed words in Plants.txt or with the gui.
+Or just run PasswordGenerator.py and put your seed there.
-The program converts letters into letters made out of symbols and numbers using the 1337 (leet) alfapet.
+The program converts letters into letters made out of symbols and numbers using the 1337 (Leet) spelling system.

 ![Passwords](https://user-images.githubusercontent.com/56653993/83145111-fd4b6180-a0fc-11ea-81ca-05df002a23e9.png)